Virtual-Finland-Development/codesets/README.md

 - interal: raw resource files that are served directly from the codeset services backend (S3-bucket / cloudfront)
 - external: resources that are resolved programmatically from external sources (e.g. github), cached and then served from the codeset services backend
-    - external resources are defined as [Resource](./src/utils/data/Resource.ts) or [ZipResource](./src/utils/data/ZipResource.ts) class which at minimum requires a `uri` and `name` property.
+    - external resources are defined as [Resource](./src/utils/data/Resource.ts) or [ZipResource](./src/utils/data/ZipResource.ts) class which at minimum requires an `uri` and `name` property.
 The `uri` is used to resolve the resource and the `name` is used to identify the resource in the codeset service.

 # Resources